zhukovdm/smartwalk-docs/content/adm.md

 $ make database-osm
 ```

 As part of the procedure, the routine makes several `GET` requests to the [Overpass API](https://overpass-api.de/api/interpreter).
-A query is configured to time out after 100s, but the server usually responds within 10s at most.
+A query is configured to time out after 100 seconds, though the server usually responds within the first 10.

-**ADVICE:** To make queries feasible for the external API, the selected bounding box is divided into smaller squares.
+**ADVICE:** To make queries feasible for the Overpass API, the selected bounding box is divided into smaller pieces.
 The recipe has two switches `--rows` and `--cols` defining the grid.

-Create stubs for entities existing in the [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) knowledge graph:
+Create stubs for new entities from the [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) knowledge graph:

 ```bash
 $ make database-wikidata-create
 ```

-The script attempts to fetch data from the SPARQL endpoint.
+The script attempts to fetch data from a SPARQL endpoint.
 Requests may time out after *one* minute.
 Large regions are more likely to result in failures.
 Hence, the numeric constants were specifically chosen for the test setup and may not be suitable for other cases.

 **ADVICE:** The recipe has `--rows` and `--cols` switches with functionality similar to `database-osm`.

-Enrich existing entities by information from [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page):
+Enrich the current dataset with information from [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page):

 ```bash
 $ make database-wikidata-enrich
 ```

-Enrich existing entities by information from [DBPedia](https://www.dbpedia.org/about/) knowledge graph:
+Enrich the current dataset with information from the [DBPedia](https://www.dbpedia.org/about/) knowledge graph:

 ```bash
 $ make database-dbpedia